 For information about managing medicines for people with Alzheimer's disease, read the tip sheet Managing Medicines (PDF, 625K).

-Medications called cholinesterase inhibitors are prescribed for mild to moderate Alzheimer’s disease.
+Medications called cholinesterase inhibitors are prescribed for mild to moderate Alzheimer's disease.
 These drugs may help delay or prevent symptoms from becoming worse for a limited time and may help control some behavioral symptoms.
 The medications include: Razadyne® (galantamine), Exelon® (rivastigmine), and Aricept® (donepezil).
-Another drug, Cognex® (tacrine), was the first approved cholinesterase inhibitor but is rarely prescribed today due to safety concerns.
+Another drug, Cognex® (tacrine), was the first approved cholinesterase inhibitor but is no longer available due to safety concerns.

 Scientists do not yet fully understand how cholinesterase inhibitors work to treat Alzheimer's disease, but research indicates that they prevent the breakdown of acetylcholine, a brain chemical believed to be important for memory and thinking.
 As Alzheimer's progresses, the brain produces less and less acetylcholine; therefore, cholinesterase inhibitors may eventually lose their effect.